Lucy Stone: The "woman question"

 Having determined to obtain the highest education she could, Stone enrolled at Mount Holyoke Female Seminary in 1839, at the age of 21.
-But she was so disappointed in Mary Lyon's intolerance of antislavery and women's rights that she withdrew, after only one term.
+But she was so disappointed in Mary Lyon's intolerance of antislavery and women's rights that she withdrew after only one term.
 The very next month, she enrolled at Wesleyan Academy (later Wilbraham & Monson Academy), which she found more to her liking: "It was decided by a large majority in our literary society the other day," she reported to a brother "that ladies ought to mingle in politics, go to Congress, etc. etc." Stone read a newspaper account of how a Connecticut antislavery meeting had denied the right to speak or vote to Abby Kelley, recently hired as an antislavery agent to work in that state.
 Refusing to relinquish her right, Kelley had defiantly raised her hand every time a vote was taken.
 "I admire the calm and noble bearing of Abby K," Stone wrote to a brother, "and cannot but wish there were more kindred spirits."

 Three years later, Stone followed Kelley's example.
 In 1843, a deacon was expelled from Stone's church for his antislavery activities, which included supporting Kelley by hosting her at his home and driving her to lectures that she gave in the vicinity.
-When the first vote for expulsion was taken, Stone raised her hand, in his defense.
+When the first vote for expulsion was taken, Stone raised her hand in his defense.
 The minister discounted her vote, saying that, though she was a member of the church, she was not a voting member.
 Like Kelley, she stubbornly raised her hand for each of the remaining five votes.

 After completing a year at coeducational Monson Academy in the summer of 1841, Stone learned that Oberlin Collegiate Institute in Ohio had become the first college in the nation to admit women and had bestowed college degrees on three women.
 Stone enrolled at Quaboag Seminary in neighboring Warren, where she read Virgil and Sophocles and studied Latin and Greek grammar, in preparation for Oberlin's entrance examinations.

 Oberlin

-In August 1843, just after she turned 25, Stone traveled by train, steamship, and stagecoach to Oberlin College in Ohio, the country's first college to admit both women and African Americans.
-She entered the college, believing that women should vote and assume political office, that women should study the classic professions, and that women should be able to speak their minds in a public forum.
+In August 1843, just after she turned 25, Stone traveled by train, steamboat, and stagecoach to Oberlin College in Ohio, the country's first college to admit both women and African Americans.
+She entered the college believing that women should vote and assume political office, that women should study the classic professions, and that women should be able to speak their minds in a public forum.
 Oberlin College did not share all of these sentiments.

 In her third year at Oberlin, Stone befriended Antoinette Brown, an abolitionist and suffragist who came to Oberlin in 1845 to study to become a minister.
 Stone and Brown would eventually marry abolitionist brothers and thus become sisters-in-law.